-I enjoy running.
-In fact, it’s fair to say I’ve been running most of my life.
+enjoy running.
+It’s fair to say I’ve been running most of my life.
 When I was younger, running was a requirement for soccer conditioning.
-That meant every summer I was running in the evenings with my dad prodding me along.
+That meant every summer, I was running in the evenings with my dad prodding me along.
 I hated it and would do all in my power to express these feelings to him before each run.
-I admire his patience as I lagged toward the rear, making a point to keep my distance as another way to show how much I disdained this evening ritual.
+I admired his patience as I lagged toward the rear, making a point to keep my distance as another way to show how much I disdained this evening ritual.

-As time moved on, I began to understand the value of these conditioning runs, and I recall the summer, where I decided to take it seriously and train as I should.
-I wanted to start on the varsity soccer team, and I realized proper conditioning was key to this goal.
+As time moved on, I began to understand the value of these conditioning runs, and I recall the summer when I decided to take it seriously and train as I should.
+I wanted to start on the varsity soccer team and realized proper conditioning was key to this goal.
 I can still remember circling that old cinder track and finally finishing ahead of my dad.
 I recall his delight and continued encouragement to keep going.

 Fast forward now 30 years, and now I’m the dad taking his kids for a run.
 First, it was my two sons and I going on 2-3 mile fun runs (as we called them).
 I loved going at a pace where we could talk.
 I’d encourage them along and give tips on form and breathing.
 Late-night runs were a family favorite—nothing better than a chilly evening and some moonlight to guide your way.
 Like my dad, I recall the day where my sons were faster than me.
 Finishing 5Ks was a delight to find out how fast they’d ran and if a personal record was achieved.